-In rare cases, fishers might prey on pets.
-If a conflict occurs, it should be addressed through the problem wildlife management program conducted by the WDFW enforcement branch and would involve trapping and transplanting problem individuals.
+In rare cases, fishers might prey on pets or small livestock such as poultry.
+If a conflict occurs, it should be addressed through the problem wildlife management program conducted by the WDFW enforcement program.
+Resolution of conflicts may involve trapping and transplanting problem individuals.

-5. Survey and monitor established fisher populations.
+5. Survey and monitor re-established fisher populations.

-Once fishers have been established, long-term monitoring will need to be conducted to determine presence and geographic distribution of fishers and progress toward achieving recovery.
+Once fishers have been re-established through reintroductions, long-term monitoring will be needed to determine presence and geographic distribution of fishers and progress toward achieving recovery.
 Because federal lands are the focus of fisher reintroductions and provide the greatest opportunity for recovery in Washington, coordination and partnerships with federal land management agencies on monitoring will be essential.

-5.1.
-Employ standardized protocols to document the presence and geographic distribution of fishers within recovery zones.
+5.1 Employ standardized protocols to document the presence and distribution of fishers within recovery zones.

-Track plates, hair-snares, and remote cameras are likely to be the most cost-effective techniques to document the presence of fishers (Raphael 1994, Gese 2001, Belant 2003) and change in distribution (Zielinski and Stauffer 1996, Zielinski and Mori 2001).
+Track plates, hair-snares, and remote cameras are likely to be the most cost-effective techniques to document the presence of fishers (Raphael 1994, Gese 2001, Belant 2003) and changes in distribution (Zielinski and Stauffer 1996, Zielinski and Mori 2001).
 WDFW, U.S. Forest Service, and National Park Service should seek funding to develop and implement a sampling protocol to monitor fisher recovery on federal lands in Washington.

-5.2.
-Collaborate and develop partnerships among state and federal agencies, tribal governments, forest industry, and non-governmental organizations in seeking logistical and financial support for fisher monitoring.
+5.2 Develop partnerships among state and federal agencies, tribal governments, academia, forest industry, and non-governmental organizations to obtain logistical and financial support for fisher monitoring.

 Implementation of a fisher monitoring plan would be most efficient if all suitable habitat at various elevations and on various ownerships could be sampled.
 Collaboration and partnerships would be needed to meet the logistical and financial goals of such an extensive monitoring program.
-Stakeholders would achieve individual benefits of site-specific information on fishers and other forest carnivores on their lands, as well as contributing to a more extensive monitoring program that increases the knowledge of fisher distribution and habitat requirements in Washington.
+Participants would benefit by receiving site-specific information on fishers and other forest carnivores on their lands, and they would contribute to a more extensive monitoring program that increases the knowledge of fisher distribution and habitat requirements in Washington.

-5.3.
-Conduct periodic surveys to determine population persistence and distribution.
+5.3 Conduct periodic surveys to determine population persistence and distribution.